-The Chief Executive of the NZ Transport Agency reports to the NZ Transport Agency Board.
-The board is appointed by the Minister of Transport and is responsible for making independent decisions on allocating and investing funds from the National Land Transport Fund.
+The Waka Kotahi Chief Executive reports to the Board.
+The Board is appointed by the Minister of Transport and is responsible for making independent decisions on allocating and investing funds from the National Land Transport Fund.
 It publishes its planned programme of investment every three years in the National Land Transport Programme.

-The Minister of Transport can appoint up to eight members to the board.
-Current members are listed below.
+The Minister of Transport can appoint up to nine members to the board.

 Cassandra is a chartered accountant (Fellow), barrister and solicitor of the High Court of New Zealand and a member of the Institute of Directors.